MonashDeepNeuron/HPP/src/chapter3/pointers.md

 # Pointers

-## Section 1

-### Section 1.1 : What is a pointer?
+## What is a pointer?

 Many people seem to struggle with the concept of a pointer.
 This is mostly due to either, bad teaching or that someone learning C++ (or C or Rust) do not have a concise understanding of memory.
 Memory can be thought of as a cell that has some value and lives at some address or location in the physical memory.
 Cells can be as small as a byte and as large a single machine register, typically 8-bytes.

 > Note: Registers are the circuit components that hold some value in the CPU that is be operated on.
+It can be an instruction or some data.

 The following data can be mapped to a memory layout below it.